Best Crypto Cards in Mozambique (2026)

 The Mozambican Securities Exchange (Bolsa de Valores de Mocambique, BVM) and its regulator have not classified cryptocurrencies as securities.
 The Gabinete de Informacao Financeira de Mocambique (GIFiM, Financial Intelligence Unit) applies AML/CFT requirements under the Anti-Money Laundering Law (Lei n.
 14/2013) but has not developed crypto-specific compliance rules.

 Mozambique has no crypto ban and no specific restrictions on crypto card usage.
-The regulatory vacuum means no consumer protections, but also no barriers.
+The FATF grey list removal signals improving financial governance, but crypto-specific consumer protections remain absent.
 Use well-regulated international card issuers.

 Tax Treatment of Card Rewards in Mozambique